-This simple and sweet tune first greeted the 12/5/99 Rochester crowd.
-The song charmed some fans with its warmth, and it represented one of Phish’s most pop-oriented originals to date.
+This simple and sweet tune Anastasio/Marshall composition first graced the Phish stage on 12/5/99 in Rochester, NY.
+The song charmed some fans with its warmth, and at the time it represented one of Phish’s most pop-oriented originals.

 While certainly appreciated by some fans, “Jennifer Dances” also elicited an unusually vocal and – at times – mean-spirited chorus of criticism.
-Most of the disapproval stemmed from the song’s pop-orientation, but there was also dissent from some who viewed the lyrics as misogynist, particularly: “Jennifer dances and she cooks me a meal / A little less salt in the gravy tonight,” earning the song assorted derisive nicknames focused on the "kitchen" theme.
-The majority fan verdict was probably harsh and disproportionate for such a short and innocuous song; as always, you be the judge.
+Most of the disapproval stemmed from the song’s pop-orientation, but there was also dissent from some who viewed the lyrics as misogynist, particularly: “Jennifer dances and she cooks me a meal / A little less salt in the gravy tonight,” earning the song assorted derisive nicknames.
+Spoiler alert: it was commonly called “Kitchen Bitch.”

-The song was considered for but ultimately left off of Farmhouse.
-After two more performances (12/7/99 and 12/17/99), the song disappeared, but is not entirely forgotten.
-Whether they were genuinely thinking of "busting it out" in such a high-profile environment or – more likely – were just playing around with each other and the audience, listen to Trey jokingly lead the band into "Jennifer Dances" before the second set opening "Tweezer" on 12/30/10 and before "Gone" on 12/31/10 at MSG.
+Whether they were genuinely thinking of "busting it out" in such a high-profile environment or – more likely – were just messing with each other and/or the audience, listen to Trey jokingly lead the band into "Jennifer Dances" before the second set opening "Tweezer" on 12/30/10, and before "Gone" on 12/31/10.

-Perhaps propelled by these teases, a funny thing happened to this song: fans... want it back!
+Perhaps propelled by these teases, a funny thing happened to this song: at least a few fans... wanted it back!
 At the Darien Lake gig on 6/8/11, an enterprising fan in the front row wearing a “Jennifer Dances” lot shirt held a “Jennifer Dances” sign.
-Trey then asked for the sign, held it up, gave a triumphant fist pump and said, “Finally!
-Finally somebody got it right with the signs!”
-Will this just be another in a long line of teases?
-Or will the fans mount an unstoppable campaign for “less salt?”
-Hard to say, but remember, “you can bring a sign, but it has to be something we want to play!”
-Does the fire still burn for lowly Jennifer?
-Stay tuned!
+Trey then asked for the sign, held it up, gave a triumphant fist pump and said, “finally someone made a sign for this!”

 You must be logged in to leave a comment!